An e-resident’s digital identity card gives foreign citizens safe access to the Estonian e-services.

 - as a representative of a company, to authorize private persons to use electronic services on behalf of the company, etc.

-E-resident has the possibility to notify tax administration about the language preference (you can choose Estonian, English or Russian) by message via the e-Tax/e-Customs or e-mail to email@example.com.
-Tax administration does it´s best to follow the communication to be held in the language chosen since then.
+An e-resident has the possibility to notify the tax administration about the language preference (you can choose Estonian, English or Russian) by a message via the e-Tax/e-Customs (select under the heading ‘Communication’ the menu item ‘Correspondence’ and click on the button New conversation’) or e-mail to email@example.com.
+The tax administration does its best to follow the communication to be held in the language chosen since then.

 Estonian e-residency versus taxes